zhimiaoli/emby2podcasts/README.md

 I recommend using the apple podcast app,as for android, pocket casts maybe the app.

 ## Todo
- [ ] add link to mark the album as listened.
+- [ ] add link to mark the album as listened.
+- [ ] add diffrent publish date instead of the fixed date to have better sorting.